Ryo-N7/Ryo-N7.github.io/_posts/2017-09-18-global-peace-index.md

     ## $ year    <chr> "2017 rank", "2017 rank", "2017 rank", "2017 rank", "2...
     ## $ rank    <chr> "1", "2", "3", "4", "5", "6", "7", "8", "9", "10=", "1...

-Next, in the `year` column let's take out the "rank" part of each "20xx rank" value (from '2017 rank' to '2017').
+Next, in the `year` column let's take out the "rank" part of each "20xx rank" value (basically changing the values from '2017 rank' to '2017').
 We can do this by using the `str_replace_all()` function from the `stringr` package to specifically take out "rank", and then clean up the remaining white space with `trimws()`.

 ``` r
 GPI_rank$year <- GPI_rank$year %>% str_replace_all("rank", "") %>% trimws()